enderger/dotfiles/users/enderger.md

 These plugins enhance the editing experience in a small way.
 - `auto-session` sets up automatic session management for Neovim.
 - `friendly-snippets` adds a bunch of useful snippets for `vim-vsnip`.
-- `lsp-rooter-nvim` automatically sets the CWD using LSP.
 - `minimap-vim` adds in a minimap.
 - `nvim-lightbulb` adds in VSCode's lightbulb for Neovim's LSP.
 - `nvim-treesitter-context` shows the context of what you can see onscreen.